 Use Your Knowledge

 You’ve hopefully picked up a lot of useful information and understanding about photography during your time on the course so use it in these #WeekendChallenges.
 For example, a recent winner Paul, used the topic ‘Suggestion’ and we liked what the lost £10 note suggested.
 It conjured up so many stories in our minds but also spoke to the inner photographer with his choice of a low angle, narrow depth of field and strong leading lines.
 Paul didn’t just tell the story well – he used his photographer’s eye to do so.

 New Is Better Than Old

-It’s easy to think ‘I’ve got to be in it to win it’ and though that’s true, however, you probably won’t get as far as you hoped with a 5-year-old photograph that kind of, sort of, almost, barely fits the #WeekendChallenge brief.
+It’s easy to think ‘I’ve got to be in it to win it’ and though that’s true, however, you probably won’t get as far as you hoped with a 5-year-old photograph that barely fits the #WeekendChallenge brief.

 What Do I Get For Winning?